ExObsSim/ExoRad2-public/docs/source/user/quickstart_guide.rst

 -c, --full_contrib  plot all the contributions to the signal -d, --debug         Log output on screen
 -P, --plot          automatically produce plots
+-n, --nThreads      number of threads for parallel processing
 ==================  =======================================================================

 Now you can navigate into `examples` and you will find ExoRad outcomes.